-Among the many beautiful and absolutely astonishing counties of Ireland, County Kerry truly stands out.
-The history of Ireland is prevalent there with its several heritage sites.
-These same sites attract the attention of visitors from any place around the globe to see for themselves, the romanticism of old Ireland.
+County Kerry truly stands out among the many beautiful and astonishing counties of Ireland.
+Ireland’s history is prevalent there, as are its several heritage sites.
+These sites attract visitors from around the globe who want to see the romanticism of old Ireland.
 We’re here to help and be your Kerry guide.

 But First, What and Where Is Kerry?

 County Kerry, in the peninsular southwest region of Ireland, is a rural Irish heartland.
-It aligns seamlessly with the Atlantic Ocean and it is the home of many gorgeous and astounding landscapes, well-shaped roads, and ancient heritage sites and landscape.
-The quirky side of County Kerry (and the distinctive accent of its residents) is what most likely draw the attention of its visitors.
-You will be fascinated with its corners and wherever you go you will find outstanding locations.
+It aligns seamlessly with the Atlantic Ocean and is home to many gorgeous and astounding landscapes, well-shaped roads, and ancient heritage sites and landscapes.
+The quirky side of County Kerry (and its residents’ distinctive accent) will most likely draw the attention of its visitors.
+You will be fascinated with its corners, and you will find outstanding locations wherever you go.

 Here are our favourite spots and sites in County Kerry along with some activities to dwell on: